Kang-i Sun Chang

-Kang-i Sun Chang (born Sun K'ang-i, 孫康宜; 21 February 1944), is a Chinese-born American sinologist.
+Kang-i Sun Chang (born Sun K'ang-i, 孫康宜; 21 February 1944) is a Taiwanese-American sinologist.
 She is a scholar of classical Chinese literature.
 She is the inaugural Malcolm G. Chace Professor, and former chair of the Department of East Asian Languages and Literatures at Yale University.

 Early life and education

 Sun K'ang-i was born on 21 February 1944 in Beijing.
 Her father Sun Yü-kuang (孫裕光) was from Tianjin, and her mother Ch'en Yü-chen (陳玉真) was born in Kaohsiung, Taiwan.
 The couple met when they were both studying in Japan, and they later moved to Beijing, where Sun taught at Peking University.

 In 1946, Peking University was unable to pay its employees due to hyperinflation.
 Influenced by his close friend Chang Wo-chün (張我軍), later a leading literary figure and the father of archaeologist Kwang-chih Chang, Sun Yü-kuang decided to follow Chang and move to Taiwan; Kang-i was two years old at the time.

 In 1950, Sun was arrested by the Kuomintang (Nationalists) during the White Terror period of Taiwan, and imprisoned for ten years.
 Kang-i was six years old at the time of her father's arrest.
 According to her own account, she was traumatized by the event and suddenly lost the ability to speak Mandarin within a few days.
 From then on, she was only able to speak Taiwanese, and had to relearn Mandarin in school.
 Throughout her school years she was often laughed at for speaking Mandarin with a heavy Taiwanese accent.

 After high school, Sun Kang-i chose to study at Tunghai University instead of the more prestigious National Taiwan University (NTU) because Tunghai's English professors were all Americans.
 She graduated from Tunghai in 1966 with a B.A. in English literature and a minor in Chinese literature.
 She then studied for two years at the graduate school of NTU.

 In 1968, she moved to the United States, where she studied at Rutgers University in New Jersey, earning a master's degree in library science in 1971.
 She then enrolled at South Dakota State University, where her husband was a faculty member, receiving an M.A. in English literature in 1972.
 She was mainly interested in English literature while growing up in Taiwan, and only became truly interested in Chinese literature after moving to the United States.
 Chang subsequently entered Princeton University, earning her M.A. in classical Chinese literature in 1976, and Ph.D. in 1978, with a minor in comparative literature.
 Her advisors were Yu-kung Kao, Andrew H. Plaks, F. W. Mote, Earl Miner, and Ralph Freedman.